I played Tetris for hours as a kid.

 • What is your day-to-day as [insert type of work] like?

-• What advice would you give to someone just starting out in [insert type of work]?
+• Is there any advice you would give to someone just starting out in [insert type of work]?

 Again, I appreciate your time!